 Preventative Maintenance calls for clean protective mats in front of any doors leading to the outside.
 This helps limit the amount of sand and grit from getting on to your RigidCORE floors.
 Gritty sand is any floor coverings worst enemy.
 Install proper floor protectors of furniture legs used on RigidCORE flooring.
 Protectors will allow chairs to move easily over the floor without scuffing or scratching.
 Clean the protectors on a regular basis to remove any grit that may have become embedded.
 Do not wax the bottom of furniture legs.
 To keep you floor looking it's best, dust mop or vacuum your floor frequently.

 Do not use household dust treatment chemical of any kind as this may cause the floor to become slick or dull the finish.
 Simply sweep the floor as needed.
 Do not pour pails of water on your floor to clean or use excessive water.
 This can damage your subfloor.
 Do not allow pets with unclipped nails to walk on the vinyl floor.
 It could cause severe scratching to the surface.
+Do not use a steam mop, steam mops are not approved for use with RigidCORE flooring.

 Regular Maintenance calls for food spills to be cleaned up as quickly as possible.
 Avoid acidic or abrasive all-purpose cleaners, powdered cleaners, oil soaps, dish washing detergents, and dusting products.
 Shoe marks and scuffs can be removed by spot cleaning with a non-abrasive all purpose cleaner and a non-abrasive scrubbing pad.
-Regular household dirt can cleaned by damp cleaning with warm soapy water.
+Regular household dirt can cleaned by damp cleaning with appropriate vinyl cleaner.
 Always sweep and vacuum your RigidCORE floor before cleaning.
 Do not wax the surface of this product.